Prešov: Military

 The revolutionary years of 1848–49 pulled not only the free royal city of Prešov, but the whole country into the whirlwind of events.
 Due to its strategic location, Prešov experienced several changes of military forces during this period.
 For example, General Schlick's imperial army was replaced by Görgey's Hungarian army, which was soon replaced by Austrian and Slovak volunteer units, which in turn were replaced by imperial soldiers together with the Russian army.
 The fact that the military importance of Prešov continued to grow is also evidenced by the data from the census of 1900, when out of 14,447 inhabitants of Prešov, there were up to 1,349 soldiers.
 The local military garrison consisted of several units of the joint army and militia, the largest of which was the 67th Imperial and Royal Infantry Regiment.
 The hardships of World War I and especially its end tragically affected the life of Prešov, because on 1 November 1918, under the influence of the revolution in Budapest, soldiers of the 67th Regiment and some other smaller units in Prešov refused to obey their commanders and looted some shops in Prešov.
 After the arrival of military reinforcements, the insurgents were arrested, and even though there were no casualties during the riots, the statistical court sentenced the participants in the uprising to death.
 On the same day, 1 November 1918, 41 soldiers and 2 civilians were executed in the square.
 This event is also known as the Prešov Uprising (Prešovská vzbura).
 The bombing of the city on 20 December 1944 was also devastating for the city of Prešov.

 From 4 July 1945, shortly after the end of World War II, military units in the territory of Czechoslovakia were reorganized according to the model of the Red Army.
 Since then, the following military headquarters have been located in the city of Prešov: infantry regiment headquarters, rifle division headquarters, tank division headquarters, motorized rifle division headquarters, mechanized division headquarters, army corps headquarters, and mechanized brigade headquarters.

 From 1918 to 2019, these soldiers, who were born in Prešov, brigadier general František Bartko, major general Vojtech Gejza Danielovič, lieutenant general Alexander Mucha, brigadier general Ing.
 Karol Navrátil, brigadier general Ing.
 Ivan Pach, major general Emil Perko, major general Jozef Zadžora.

 Geography

 The 49° latitude is marked by a monument.

-Prešov lies at an altitude of 250 m above sea level and covers an area of 70.4 km2.
 It is located in north-eastern Slovakia, at the northern reaches of the Košice Basin, at the confluence of the Torysa river with its tributary Sekčov.
 Mountain ranges nearby include Slanské vrchy (south-east), Šarišská vrchovina (south-west), Bachureň (west), and Čergov (north).
 The neighbouring city of Košice is 34 km to the south.
 Prešov is about 50 km south of the Polish border, 60 km north of the Hungarian border and is some 410 km northeast of Bratislava (by road).